 Covered services include mental health care services that require a hospital stay.
+Our plan covers up to 190 days in a lifetime for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
+A per admission deductible is applied once during the defined benefit period.